nasa/astrobee/localization/sparse_mapping/readme.md

       -num_image_overlaps_at_endpoints 50

-It is very important to note that only maps with SURF features (see build_map.md) can be merged.
+It is very important to note that only maps with SURF features (see
+\subpage map_building) can be merged.
 If a map has BRISK features, it needs to be rebuilt with SURF features, as follows:

       build_map -rebuild -histogram_equalization       \
         -rebuild_detector SURF -output_map <output map>